-I love playing games and when I say games: sit in the corner of my room, fire up my PC and start playing.Most of your day you spend it online.
-So as a brand how do you ensure that when you visit my page or use my product or service, you feel engaged?
-It is not necessary that every Brand needs this strategy but would be a useful one to have in the pipeline for the future.
+I love games be it indoor or outdoor.
+The reason I love it is because it is engaging.
+Today, most of us spend a considerable amount of time online.
+As a brand, how do you ensure that when visitors use your product or service, they feel engaged?
+It is not necessary that every Brand wants to adopt this business strategy but would be a useful one to have in the pipeline for the future.
 What is Gamification?

-Gamification: In simple words, is a way of engaging you by using gaming elements such as points, leadership boards, making you perform an activity that you wouldn’t regularly do.
+Gamification: In simple words, is a way of engaging visitors by using gaming elements such as points, leadership boards, fun activities etc.

-Why do some brands feel the need to have a very active audience?
-One of my favourite examples is the brand Nike.
-I believe that they “ROCK” when it comes to Social Engagement.
+Why do some brands feel the need to have an engaged audience?
+One of my favourite examples is from the brand Nike.
+I believe that they “ROCK” when it comes to social engagement.
 Most of their campaigns are available on YouTube and are motivational in nature.
 I want to throw light on this particular campaign called “This is NikeFuel.”.

 Nike+ Presents: L.A.
 Live